-We have received patents and filed a significant number of additional patent applications on power quality and reliability systems, including our D-VAR products.
+We have received patents and filed numerous additional patent applications on power quality and reliability systems, including our D-VAR products.
 Our products are covered by patents and patents pending worldwide on both our systems and power converter products.
 The patents and applications focus on inventions that significantly improve product performance and reduce product costs, thereby providing a competitive advantage.